CampusVH/cvh-camera/README.md

 One instance of the camera server is meant to manage one Janus room.
 It does this by defining slots for cameras which are all disabled by default.
 To activate a slot, one has to provide a token for that slot.
 This token will be required to be able to send a feed on that slot.
 As mentioned above, only feeds that are verified in that way are shown to the receivers.
 One can also refresh the token for a given slot or simply deactivate it.

+## Compiling and Running the Server

+The camera server is written in typescript, a superset of javascript.
+That means that is has to be compiled before being able to start.
+To compile the code, install the typescript compiler using npm `npm install -g typescript` or apt `apt install node-typescript`.
+Navigate into the `camera-server` folder and run `tsc`.
+This will compile the files into a newly created folder `dist`.

+Once the code is compiled, the server can be started with `node server.js` in the `dist` folder.

 ## Config

 The camera server can read a path to a config file from the `CONFIG_PATH` environment variable.